pwr-Solaar/Solaar/docs/capabilities.md

-[**Solaar**][solaar] reports on and controls [Logitech][logitech] devices (keyboards, mice, and trackballs) that connect to your computer via a Logitech USB receiver (a very small piece of hardware that plugs into one of your USB ports) and communicate with the receiver using Logitech's HID++ protocol.
+[**Solaar**][solaar] reports on and controls [Logitech][logitech] devices (keyboards, mice, and trackballs) that connect to your computer via a Logitech USB receiver (a very small piece of hardware that plugs into one of your USB ports)
 It is designed to detect all devices paired with your receivers, and at the very least display some basic information about them.
 At this moment, all [Unifying][unifying] receivers are supported (devices with USB ID `046d:c52b` or `046d:c532`) as are several Lightspeed Receivers and a dozen Nano receivers.

+Solaar also reports on and controls some Logitech devices that connect to your computer using a USB cable or via Bluetooth.
+At this moment only a few devices types that connect via a USB cable or Bluetooth are supported in Solaar as information needs to be added to Solaar for each device type.

 ## HID++

+The devices that Solaar handles use Logitech's HID++ protocol.

 HID++ is a Logitech-proprietary protocol that extends the standard HID protocol for interfacing with keyboards, mice, and so on.
 It allows